-During any leave of absence such as personal leave, Workers' Compensation leave or other disability leave, health benefits will continue through the end of the month.
-For the duration of any pregnancy disability leave of absence, health and life insurance benefits will be continued for the duration of your pregnancy disability leave.
+During any leave of absence such as personal leave, Workers' Compensation leave or other disability leave, VCEA-provided health benefits will continue through the end of the month during which leave commenced.
+At that point, the employee will be provided with the option to continue coverage at the employee's own expense pursuant to Cal-COBRA.
+For the duration of any pregnancy disability leave of absence, health and life insurance benefits will be continued for the duration of your approved pregnancy disability leave as required by applicable law.

-Please direct any questions you have regarding your health and dental insurance to the General Manager.
+Please direct any questions you have regarding your medical, dental and/or vision insurance to the Executive Officer.

 Retirement Plan: We provide a 401(A) and 457B defined contribution retirement plans for eligible employees in order to assist in planning for your retirement.
 Eligible employees may enroll following 6 months of employment.
-For more information regarding eligibility, contributions, benefits and tax status, contact the General Manager.
+Retirement plan participants can participate in loan programs permitted under the plan guidelines.
+For more information regarding eligibility, contributions, benefits and tax status, contact the Executive Officer.
 All eligible participants will receive a summary plan description.

 Disability Insurance: VCEA furnishes private long-term disability policies.
-For more information, contact the General Manager.
+For more information, contact the Executive Officer.

-Life and Accidental Death and Dismemberment Insurance: If you are a regular full time employee of VCEA, you will be provided our group life insurance coverage paid for by the organization.
+Life and Accidental Death and Dismemberment Insurance: If you are a regular full-time employee of VCEA, you will be provided our group life insurance coverage paid for by the organization.
 This insurance is payable in the event of your death, in accordance with the policy, while you are insured.
 You may change your beneficiary whenever you wish by submitting the appropriate documents to the Human Resources Consultant.
 Refer to the literature provided by our insurance agency for details on your life insurance coverage.